gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 ## RSS is a great starting point

-TODO: Add internal link to our article about connecting RSS feeds to newsletters.

 RSS is not trendy.
 That is partly why it is useful.

 It is simple, open, and predictable.
 Many blogs, publications, podcasts, and news sites still provide RSS feeds.
 You can pull new items from those feeds and use them as the raw material for a newsletter.

 For an automated newsletter, RSS is probably the easiest place to start.

-You can collect:
+We previously publihed a [tutorial about how you can turn a single RSS into a newsletter](https://bluefox.email/posts/how-to-create-a-newletter-with-ai-and-send-it-automatically), but you can do much more than that.

+You can collect many things from 3rd party RSS feeds as well:

 * article titles
 * links